Media! Tech! Parenting!

 1. Place computers in central, well-traveled locations — away from bedrooms and private spaces.

-2. Be sure adults, not children, are administrators on the computers in your home, including laptops.
+2. Be sure adults, not children, are administrators on the computers and devices in your home — including laptops and other digital devices.

 3. Print and post rules and expectations next to each computer.
 Specify the times when you do not want your children using computers.
 Emphasize that your family rules are in effect when children go to a friend’s house.
-Read the rest of this entry »
+Share my digital citizenship poem that highlights issues to consider.
+Continue reading “9 Family Digital Citizenship Tips: Back-to-School Reading #5”

 Keeping Track During a Disaster — A Helpful Kind of Tracking: Bookmark It!